robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 taken care of for you,” the lady at the restaurant said, as she held a small box.

 “What is this…?”
-Alissa’s girlfriend, C. Belle, asked.
+Alissa’s girlfriend, Rue Bae, asked.

-“This is a magical device that represents your future table at this restaurant,” the lady spoke, then beckoned to Belle.
-“There’s no magic, actually, but it’ll tell you when your table is ready so you can come and sit,” she whispered.
+“This is a magical device that represents your future table at this restaurant,” the lady spoke, then beckoned to Bae.
+“There’s no magic, actually, but it’ll tell you when your table is ready so you can come and eat,” she whispered.
 {: .clear}